-Banfill-Locke Center for the Arts has a rich tradition of supporting artists and writers in their artistic endeavors; it is with great enthusiasm to announce the Third Annual Writing Contest with this year’s judge, Dore Kiesselbach.
+Banfill-Locke Center for the Arts has a rich tradition of supporting artists and writers in their artistic endeavors; it is with great enthusiasm to announce the Fourth Annual Writing Contest with this year’s judge, Dore Kiesselbach.
 Writers are invited to submit recent original work for consideration for a chapbook to be published this fall.

 Dore Kiesselbach earned his BA from Oberlin College, MFA from the Iowa Writer’s Workshop, and JD from New York University.
 He has published two collections of poetry with the University of Pittsburgh Press, Salt Pier (2012) and Albatross (2017).
 His work has appeared in many magazines, including FIELD, Poetry, AGNI and The Poetry Review.
 His honors include the Agnes Lynch Starrett Prize, Britain’s Bridport Prize in poetry, the Robert H. Winner Memorial Award from the Poetry Society of America, and an Artist Initiative Grant from the Minnesota State Arts Board.
 His lives in Minneapolis.

 The judge will be reading all entries anonymously.

 The Deadline is July 15, 2018, at 11:59 pm

 All Entries must be emailed to firstname.lastname@example.org as a .doc or .pdf file.